 Hedge End Town Council has grown alongside the town it serves.
 The Town Council has 21 members elected every four years from seven wards.
 Eastleigh Borough Council provides services from the civic offices in Eastleigh and via its Local Area Committees.
-Hedge End is represented by seven borough councillors.
+Hedge End is represented by six borough councillors.

 The local MP for Eastleigh is currently Mims Davies (Conservative).

 Hedge End Town Council is very conscious of its commitment to service delivery, standards and value.
 Hedge End Town Council has budgeted to achieve efficiency and value, ensuring that the costs are kept to an absolute minimum and benefits can be attained whilst lessening the cost upon the taxpayer.

 The Town Council strives for excellence in its public service.